harvard-cs205/CS205-Spring2017-Projects/README.md

    * Introduction which should include comparison with existing work on the problem.
    * Background of end-to-end application with data sets used for evaluation.
    * Technical description of parallel software solution with links to code repository and test cases.
-   * Application scaling plots (weak and strong scaling)
+   * Application scaling plots (weak and strong scaling).
 2. Software with evaluation data sets (on Github repo)
 3. Presentation to the class and staff